Reasoning LLMs vs the Parlor Puzzle

 In my more fact-based testing, the instruct version of this model scored around 45%.
 (Thinking, in general, showed no major improvement on those tests.)
 Certainly not a bad score for its size, but a number of 7-14B models did noticeably better, and are not that much harder to run.

 I also tested this "Gemini 2.5 Pro distill" of Qwen3-4B.
-It did quite poorly - 38.9% after 3 sets of all 113 questions.
+It is absolutely worthless - 38.9% after 3 sets of all 113 questions.
 Notably, it seemed to be trained on the thought summaries of 2.5-Pro, which is... not a good idea.
 It made the thinking shorter (about 1.3k tokens/response) at the cost of all accuracy.
 Bad implementations aside, I'm quite doubtful of distills in general: LLM output tends to be rather low quality (making it bad training data), and if there was some easy extra training/modifications you could do to make a model smarter, its creators probably would have figured that out and done it already.
+It's not included on the tables/charts as I don't consider it a legitimate model.

 Conclusion and notes#

-This class of puzzle, overall, seemed not too hard for most reasoning models.
+In a way, this class of puzzle seemed not too hard for most reasoning models.
 Random guessing should score around 33%, while even the 4-billion parameter Qwen thinking model did reasonably with scores around 90-92%.
-There is still much room for improvement.
-The best models made about half as many errors, with scores around 95-97%, but even that is lacking if viewed from a consistency angle.
+The best models made about half as many errors, with scores around 95-97%.
+However, even these scores are not particularly impressive compared to human performance.

 I intend to keep this updated as new reasoning models release.
 It at least seems useful for detecting some under-performing small reasoning models making big claims about their genius.